mattyImry/Discover-Sri-Lanka_MS2/README.md

 ### **_Strategy_**

- I have designed this website to help the User explore few locations of Sri Lanka.
+ I have designed this website to help the User explore different Sri Lankan locations.
 The User can view the locations on Google maps.
 TO BE COMPLETED.

  ### **_Scope_**